 Nitin Awasthi: The second question is on the sugar side of things, you seem to be one of the largest, if not the largest Grain ENA manufacturer as of now.
 And with your coming capacities, like you said, if you move the fungibility to the grain side, one could count you in the grain manufacturers distiller's association also.
+But let's keep that aside you in the grain manufacturers distiller's association also.
 But let's keep that aside.
 Just because of that, I want to ask you a few things.
 You highlighted already the previous participant the difficulties or the challenges when you move to maize.
 So, with that, if you could just quantify that a little?
 Like when you move to maize, what was the pricing of maize that you acquired maize at?
 What is it now as the market has settled?
 Is maize DDGS being affected in the market?
 Is maize oil being a challenge or a benefit for the industry?

-When we started procuring maize, the price of maize was sub ₹ 19 per kilo (kg).
+Tarun Sawhney: When we started procuring maize, the price of maize was sub ₹ 19 per kilo (kg).
 It went up because the moment everybody wanted maize, it, of course, became dearer.
 And about a month ago, it was about ₹ 20, just shy of ₹ 20, ₹ 19.75 per kilo (kg).
 Some trades were done at ₹ 20 kilo (kg).
 And now it's on a downward cycle as well as maize crop comes to an end and it move towards ₹ 19.
-I think the pricing of maize despite the fact that everybody wanted it, was fairly stable.
-We didn't see any maize, despite the fact that everybody wanted it, was fairly stable.
+I think the pricing of maize, despite the fact that everybody wanted it, was fairly stable.
 We didn't see any irrational moves.
-The moves that we saw, for example, in rice that happened in the previous few quarters, certainly did not happen in maize as maize was diverted for the ERR programme and we become a large program of this feed grain.
+The moves that we saw, for example, in rice that happened in the previous few quarters, certainly did not happen in maize as maize was diverted for the EBP programme and we became a large procurer of this food grain.